InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Conclusion

 \section{Conclusion}

-We introduce the novel task of text-guided 3D human-object interaction generation, and we aim to achieve this without reliance on text-interaction pair data.
-To this end, we present \ours~that decouples interaction dynamics from semantics, where high-level planning and low-level control are introduced to generate semantically aligned human motion and initial object pose, while a world model is responsible for the object dynamics guided by the interaction.
-Our approach demonstrates promising effectiveness in this novel task, suggesting its considerable potential for various real-world applications.
+We tackle the task of text-guided 3D human-object interaction generation, aiming to accomplish this without relying on paired text-interaction data.
+To this end, we present \ours~that decouples interaction dynamics from semantics, formulating the task as retrieval-augmented generation and Markov decision process, where high-level planning and low-level control are introduced to generate semantically aligned human motion and initial object pose, while a world model is responsible for the object dynamics guided by the interaction.
+Our approach demonstrates effectiveness in this novel task, suggesting its potential for various real-world applications.

 \textbf{Limitations.} The current utilization of dynamics modeling could be enhanced.
-A prospective improvement involves incorporating model-based learning techniques, which empower the agent to more effectively interact with the environment and learn a broader range of skills.
-The generated results may not be physically plausible and hand poses are rough because they are missing from the dataset, but could be improved by integrating a physics simulator.
+A prospective improvement involves incorporating model-based learning techniques, which empower the agent to more effectively interact and learn a broader range of skills.
+The results may not be physically plausible and lead to artifacts in some cases, for example, foot skating.
+Hand poses are rough because they are missing from the dataset, but could be improved by integrating a physics simulator.